 This is important because it allows for the bleaching agent to fully infiltrate your hair.

 Then, the bleaching agents will begin to oxidize and this dissolves the natural melanin in your hair (or dye pigment if your hair has been dyed before.)

 You may notice that this oxidation process releases energy in the form of heat.

-You can help this process along by either trapping that heat with a moist shower cap, or using a heating cap.
+You can help this process along by either trapping that heat with a moist shower cap, or using a heat cap.